kayensmet/Self-driving-bicycle-2025-2026/docs/balance/index.md

 These are the open problems specifically for the balance system that the next team should focus on:

 **Cornering stability**
-When the bike turns, the center of gravity needs to shift inward to correctly take a corner — just like a human cyclist leans into a bend.
+When the bike turns, the center of gravity needs to shift inward to correctly take a corner, just like a person would take the apex.
 Currently there is no coupling between the balance system and the steering system.
 A proper implementation would have the balance controller intentionally tilt the bike during a turn, taking the apex smoothly rather than fighting to stay upright against the centrifugal force.
+This could be done by making the control loop way more stable, more accurate (use both IMU's, use RPM feedback with telemetry of ESC's --> currently not in use)

 **Gain scheduled LQR**
 The current LQR uses fixed gains regardless of riding speed.
 At higher speeds the bike's dynamics change significantly. it becomes more self-stable and needs less aggressive correction.
 Wheel speed data from the Hall sensors (already available on the hardware) could be used to schedule different K values depending on velocity.